scaleapi/scaleapi-python-client/docs/pypi_update_guide.md

+# Deployment and Publishing Guide for Python SDK

-_Creating and deploying a new package version is easy_
+_Creating and deploying a new package version is easy!_

 ### Prerequisites